MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/new-embed-service-principal.md

 ms.date: 12/12/2019
 ---

-# Service principal with Power BI
+# Embedding Power BI content with service principal

 Service principal is an authentication method that can be used to let an Azure AD application access the Power BI portal programmatically.

 When you create an Azure Active Directory (Azure AD) app, a [service principal object](https://docs.microsoft.com/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object) is created.
 The service principal object, also known simply as *service principal*, allows Azure AD to authenticate your app.
 Once authenticated, the app can access Azure AD tenant resources.

-To authenticate, service principal uses your app's *Application ID* and *Application secret*.
+Service principal uses your app's *Application ID* and *Application secret* to authenticate.
 This authentication method doesn't require a master user.

-To use the service principal with embedded analytics, you follow these three steps:
+To use the service principal with embedded analytics, follow these steps:

 1. [Create an Azure AD app](#Step-1---Create-an-Azure-AD-app) and get the app's *Application ID* and *Application secret*.